-Also, see: You can order these traditional Indian foods by following simple steps to order food on train.
+Also, see: You can order these traditional Indian foods by following simple steps to order food on the train.

 The predominantly vegetarian state of Maharashtra gave birth to the dish known as vada pav, which is the closest thing Indian cuisine has to a delicious veggie burger.
 Vada Pav is a delicacy for carbohydrate lovers that consists of a potato dumpling that has been carefully wrapped into a little bun after being deep-fried.

-The finger food delicacy is often served with a few chutneys, a specialty kind of sauce, and green chili to satiate the nation’s Indians’ love of spice.
+This traditional Indian food delicacy is often served with a few chutneys, a specialty kind of sauce, and green chili to satiate the nation’s Indians’ love of spice.
 These tiny potato buns also referred to as Bombay burgers, are offered at food carts all around Mumbai.

 The most popular method of eating parathas involves stuffing them with the filling of your choice, which significantly alters the flavor.
 Although there are countless paratha filling options, some of our favorites are the aloo paratha and methi paratha (stuffed with fenugreek).

-The Gujarati specialty dhokla, a delectable vegetarian snack composed of split chickpeas and rice, is praised as the traditional supper of northwest India.
+The Gujarati specialty dhokla, a delectable vegetarian snack composed of split chickpeas and rice, is praised as the traditional Indian food of northwest India.
 Gujaratis eat it for breakfast, lunch, and sporadically as a snack or side dish since it tastes better than it sounds.
 Dhokla, which requires soaking the rice and dividing the chickpeas into equal amounts over the course of a whole night, is another meal that takes hours to prepare.

 The meal is then given a spicy boost by the addition of baking soda, ginger, chile, and coriander.
 With fried chili and coriander chutney, this mouthwatering Gujarati specialty is frequently offered.

-We cheated a little bit here because “barfi” is a general term for a number of Indian desserts.
+We cheated a little bit here because barfi is a general term for a number of Indian desserts.
 However, milk barfi is the most popular type.
 Naturally, milk powder, condensed milk, ghee, and cardamom powder are the components required to manufacture these milk-based sweets.
 The sweet, fragrant delicacies known as barfi are sure to make anyone who tastes them smile, even though they won’t help anyone accomplish their fitness objectives.

 Nothing prevents you from going to the candy shop and purchasing one to go with your afternoon chai, even though these candies are generally distributed as good luck offerings at occasions like wedding ceremonies.

-Pani puri and gol guppa are considered to have originated in the northern Indian state of Bihar.
+Pani puri or gol guppa is considered to have originated in the northern Indian state of Bihar.
 Pani puri, which are fried hollow wheat or semolina balls, is the perfect street food.
 They arrive with hot potatoes, hot tamarind water, and chickpeas.
 Eating pani puri is a unique experience since the top of the deep-fried shell is frequently cracked apart with a spoon before the filling is poured.